UnExCo Home

 I get stung all the time.
 I hate it too.
 Actually, the hornets are not too bad, unless they get you in a tender area, such as on your face.
 When they get me on the face, it does swell up enough for people to notice.
 It is uncomfortable too, and it stings for awhile - depending on how good of a hit they get on you.
 My last eye-hit, the swelling was obvious for a couple of days.
 The "sting" part goes away pretty quickly, although it will DEFINITELY bother you for the rest of the day.
 And they WILL aim for your eyes, BTW.
 If they hit you in other places it's not as bad, but getting stung anywhere is not my idea of fun.

-The hornets, yellow jackets and paper wasps all have the same kind of sting; a sharp sting sensation, followed by swelling and itching, as days go by.
+To me, the hornets, yellow jackets and paper wasps all have the same kind of sting; a sharp sting sensation, followed by swelling and itching, as days go by.
 It's a real pain, to coin a phrase....

 DIY - Doing It Yourself